 - Auto-closing, to ensure the gate remained locked at all times

 - Safe from finger traps and crushing points

-Liasing with the chosen gate manufacturer, the school went with Gatemaster hardware for both the closing and locking of the gate.
+Liaising with the gate manufacturer, the school went with Gatemaster hardware for the closing and locking of the gate.

 The lock chosen was a digital gate lock, a great option for multiple users as a code can be given to the relevant people.

 The closing option was the APS Hydraulic Gate Closer.
 This suited their specifications for the following reasons:

 - The closer has a 2-speed adjustable slow close, ensuring the gate doesn’t slam when a child is passing through

 - The vertical pivot point ensures that there isn’t a reducing gap, decreasing potential pinching or crushing points

 - Vandal resistant, as the mechanism is difficult to access underneath the gate.